 How big is your baby at 31 weeks pregnant?

 Your little one is not so little anymore when you’re 31 weeks pregnant.
-It is roughly the size of a coconut, weighing in at almost a kilo and a half or 3.3 pounds.
+It is roughly the size of a head of a zucchini, weighing in at almost a kilo and a half or 3.3 pounds.

 As it’s growing taller, the baby’s development elsewhere also continues.